SensesProject/extreme-events/src/assets/text/en.md

 Total population of burned land area.

-+++ cat-wildfire 1
++++ cat-wildfire median

 For wildfire, discrepancies across climate models are almost neglectable.
-However {two of the impact models}(ORCHIDEE and VISIT) produce vastly different results.
+However @!S0I3,4C0(two of the impact models) produce vastly different results.
 This is due to {diverging approaches to vegetation modelling}(See [TODO reference to paper supplement, page X-7] for details).

++++ cat-wildfire climate

+For wildfire, discrepancies across climate models are almost neglectable.
+However @!I3,4C0(two of the impact models) produce vastly different results.
+This is due to {diverging approaches to vegetation modelling}(See [TODO reference to paper supplement, page X-7] for details).

-+++ cat-wildfire 2
++++ cat-wildfire impact

-[not sure if we need this one, *it looks quite boring* / I'd leave it in, for the sake of being complete]
+For wildfire, discrepancies across climate models are almost neglectable.
+However @!I3,4(two of the impact models) produce vastly different results.
+This is due to {diverging approaches to vegetation modelling}(See [TODO reference to paper supplement, page X-7] for details).

 +++ cat-river-flood-title